 What are the surgical procedures?

-Dr. Wesley Wilson says there are basically two different types of breast surgery for enhancement.
+There are basically two different types of breast surgery for enhancement.
 Breast augmentation surgery, the procedure in which implants are inserted, and breast “lift.”

 In the medical world, a breast lift is known as a mastopexy.
 It aims to do exactly what you might think: it accomplishes breast enhancement because it “lifts” the breast.
 Whereas augmentation changes the size of the breast, a mastopexy changes its shape and makes the breast appear “perkier.”